Rebuild an on-premises application in Azure

 The team checks the prod slot to verify that the web app is in production at

-Deploy the PetChecker Function app
+Deploy the PetChecker function app

-Contoso admins deploy the app as follows.
+Contoso admins deploy the application by doing the following:

 They clone the repository locally to the development machine by connecting to the Azure DevOps project.